bmcclintock/mixedHMM-MEE-2021-supporting-code/README.md

 [![DOI](https://zenodo.org/badge/348135630.svg)](https://zenodo.org/badge/latestdoi/348135630)

-Supporting R code for "Worth the effort?
+Supporting data and R code for "Worth the effort?
 A practical examination of random effects in hidden Markov models for animal telemetry data" by McClintock (2021), published in *Methods in Ecology and Evolution*.

 Simulation code can be found in /simulation